TUDelftMe/cecles/Documentation/Report/2 Goals and aim of the system.md

 # Goals and aim of the system

+## Goal of CECLES
+The goal of CECLES is the combination of several aims.
+The aims of CECLES, as previously described in the introduction, are:

+* Providing an overview of a course's learning goals and topics for enrolled students
+* Providing a collection of relevant study material
+* Reducing search times
+* Reducing distraction when searching

+Summarized in one sentence, the goal of CECLES is as follows:
+> The goal of CECLES is to quickly provide accurate and relevant study materials for the topics given in a course a student is enrolled in.

 ## Stakeholder analysis
 In the stakeholder analysis all individuals and groups that are affected by CECLES are described and their relationship with the CECLES project is explained.
 The main stakeholders in this project are: